rubyproducti9n/unofficial-mech/README.md

   Minimalist design with easy navigation ensures the best user experience.

 - **Gemini Flash 1.5**
-  Use the Ultimate Google Gemini models like Flash 2.0, Gemini Flash Thinking, Gemini 2.0 Pro (Experimental) and Imagen 3 for free.
+  Use the Ultimate Google Gemini models like Flash 2.0, Gemini Flash Thinking, Gemini 2.0 Pro (Experimental) and more for free.

 ---